-- If your plant is not catching flies on its own, you need to feed it regularly to keep it healthy and growing.
+- If your plant is not catching prey on its own, you need to feed it regularly to keep it healthy and growing.
 Only feed a VFT live food or fake live food.
 VFT's are very picky about their food because they don't want to waste energy "eating" rain or dirt or debris.
 A trick for feeding VFT's is to use cold flies.
 Catch flies in a jar and then put the jar in the refrigerator for a few hours.
 Cold flies can't fly.
 Be careful about feeding worms to your plant because they can eat their way out and also may pretend to be twig and the trap will let them out.
 To fake live food, use Dried Blood Worms available in tropical fish stores.
-Soak a small pinch of dried worms in a small amount of water for a few minutes then put the guky mass in a trap using forceps.
+Soak a large pinch of dried worms in a small amount of water for a few minutes then put the guky mass in a trap using forceps.
 This should trigger the trap.
 Gently massage the closed trap so it thinks the blood worms are wiggling.

-- Growing your plant outside has issues too.
+- Growing your plant outside has issues.
 You can forget to refill the water dish.
 You might go on vacation.
 Jays will uproot newly planted plants.
 Raccoons and other animals can make a horrible mess digging in the pot or trying to get to the water in the dish.
 Squirrels and Jays will plant things in your pot.
 Aphids love VFT's and will cause deformed leaves.
 That's life on this planet.

 Trapped Venus flytrap.
 Release it at soon as you get it home.